Managing Screen Time on Vacation

-When you go off the grid, the first couple days can be difficult especially if you are used to constantly being on your phone.
+When you travel to Europe, Cayman Islands or anywhere in the Caribbean and decided to go off the grid, the first couple days can be difficult especially if you are used to constantly being on your phone.
 The nervous ticks draw you in to make sure you aren’t missing anything occur throughout the day.
 Then all of a sudden a new norm begins to take over and you are learning how to relax and take a break from reality.
 Even the moment you first tap on a social media icon seems surreal because you want to stay in your little bubble.

 Unplugging While Traveling

 In a place of familiarity like home, it’s easy to get pulled into the busyness of the day.
 Making sure everyone is where they are supposed to be, calendars are filled, and showing up for work.
 There is a schedule to be followed and we feel that need to be plugged in everywhere.

 Unlike when you are on vacation, the rule book gets thrown out the window.
 Bedtimes are nonexistent until you find one of your children passed out from the day.
 There is no where to be, you are able to relax and enjoy the company of your friends and family.
 Conversations flow with ease while board games and cards come out to ensure more together time.

 The devices get stashed away only making an appearance when the kids (or mom) need some down time.
 On our most recent vacation, I began to notice how calm everyone was with belly to belly interaction.
 There were no electronics to distract us, so we could fully enjoy the time we had in the moment.
 No one was answering urgent emails, allowing the tasks from home to fade into the background focusing on the fun.
 If you are looking for a fun water adventure, you might want to take a look at the site here for a once-in-a-lifetime Kern River rafting adventure.

 Managing Screen Time